LL-GNN: Low Latency Graph Neural Networks on FPGAs for High Energy Physics: Introduction

 \item A scalable, efficient open-source template\footnote{https://github.com/walkieq/GNN-JEDInet-FPGA} for GNN-based JEDI-net, which enables the generation of low-latency FPGA designs with efficient resource utilization leveraging high-level synthesis (HLS) tools.

 \item A comprehensive evaluation of the proposed method and hardware architecture.

 \end{itemize}

-Although the GNN coefficients are HEP specific, the proposed optimizations and techniques have broader implications for other GNN networks applications beyond particle identification.
-In fact, Section~\ref{sec:design_and_optimization} and Section~\ref{sec:2level_parallelism}$\sim$\ref{sec:co-design} are general and present techniques and optimizations that can be beneficial to a range of GNN applications, not just limited to the JEDI-net.
-These include detailed strategies for streamlining matrix operations, hardware pipelining, and ways to optimize FPGA resources for maximum performance, minimizing design latency and maximizing acceleration efficiency.
+Although the GNN coefficients are HEP specific, the proposed optimizations and techniques have broader implications for other GNN applications beyond particle identification.
+Most of the techniques and optimizations introduced in Section~\ref{sec:design_and_optimization} and Section~\ref{sec:2level_parallelism}$\sim$\ref{sec:co-design} are general and can be beneficial to a range of GNN applications, not just limited to the JEDI-net.
+These optimizations include strategies for streamlining matrix operations, hardware pipelining, and ways to optimize FPGA resources for maximum performance, minimizing design latency and maximizing acceleration efficiency.
 Moreover, the techniques devised for low latency optimization can benefit numerous other applications on FPGAs, especially those that require real-time processing.
-Therefore, even though this paper focuses on JEDI-net as a representative application, the presented findings, techniques, and insights are not context-specific.
-They can be applied more widely and can serve as a valuable reference for performance improvement in various real-time processing tasks and GNN applications on FPGA platforms.